-The study of the Greek area from the Ottoman conquest to modern times is one of the most important activities of the Aikaterini Laskaridis Foundation.
+The study of the Greek geographical area from the Ottoman conquest to modern times is one of the most important activities of the Aikaterini Laskaridis Foundation.
 With emphasis on highlighting primary sources and aiming to restore historical time, we are publishing 700 Ottoman documents from the Ayniyat Registers, which are kept in the Ottoman Archives in Istanbul.
-Copies of all orders sent to the Ottoman provinces from June 1821 to January 1828, these documents shed light on aspects of the Greek Revolution unknown to this day.
+Copies of selected orders and reports sent to the Ottoman provinces from June 1821 to January 1828, these documents shed light on aspects of the Greek Revolution unknown to this day.
 This is a colossal project of international standards, which aims to restore established positions and ideologies.

 Mapping the Settlement of Hydra: Historical Evidence